ydahal1/ydahal1/jokes.md

-My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.
+Where do rabbits go after they get married?
+On a bunny-moon.

 [
-Sun Jun 22 00:32:11 UTC 2025
+Mon Jun 23 00:31:26 UTC 2025
  ]